zcash/zcash/doc/book/src/user/wallet-backup.md

 ### Using `z_exportwallet` & `z_importwallet`

-If you prefer to have an export of your private keys in human readable format, you can use:
+If you prefer to have an export of your private keys in human-readable format, you can use:

 ```bash